Kamirus/purescript-selda/guide/SimpleE2E.md

 <!-- First let's look at the line with the `restrict` call.
 We want to query only these people that have `id` greater then `1`.
 To express this we use the operator `.>` defined by `selda` and we precede `1` by calling `lit`, because we are dealing with abstract values (of type `Col s a`) that represent database values like columns, literals, expressions, etc. -->
+We write a join condition as a function that takes a record of columns from a table we are joining and return a boolean expression.
 Notice that `leftJoin` also changes the types in a column's record.
 The `balance` column is nullable in that context, so it represents a value of type `Maybe Int`.

+#### Query vs. FullQuery

 The return type of operations like `restrict` and `leftJoin` is `Query s _`, contrary to the return type of the `selectFrom` which is `FullQuery s _`.
 The difference between them is very subtle.